wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-devquickstarts-cordova.md

    `cordova run windows`

    __Note__: During first run you may be asked to sign in for a developer license.
-See [Developer license](https://msdn.microsoft.com/zh-cn/library/windows/apps/hh974578.aspx) for more details.
+See [Developer <!-- deleted by customization license](https://msdn.microsoft.com/zh-cn/library/windows/apps/hh974578.aspx) --><!-- keep by customization: begin --> license]( https://msdn.microsoft.com/zh-cn/library/windows/apps/hh974578.aspx) <!-- keep by customization: end --> for more details.

 ##### To build and run application on Windows Phone 8.1